K-Gee

 In May 1996, K-Gee met Melanie Blatt and Shaznay Lewis who were formerly in All Saints 1.9.7.5., and wanted to relaunch their group with their new-found bandmembers Natalie and Nicole Appleton.
 Together they recorded "I Know Where It's At" and after All Saints managed to land a recording contract, he co-wrote and produced their first album, All Saints.
 The album turned out to be successful and scored three consecutive number 1 hits in the United Kingdom.
 K-Gee accompanied them on their tour and was widely regarded as their fifth member.

 The success allowed K-Gee to do production and songwriting for other bands as well.
 K-Gee has worked with TQ, Carl Thomas, Gabrielle, Rod Stewart, Hinda Hicks, Noreaga, George Michael, Pras, Glamma Kid, Jamie Cullum, Jessie J and Esmée Denters.

 In 2000, K-Gee signed to independent record label Instant Karma.
 On 23 October 2000, K-Gee released his debut single "I Don't Really Care", which peaked at No. 22 on the UK Singles Chart.
 His debut album Bounce to This was released on 7 October 2002.

+In 2023, K-Gee began producing the punk outfit, Dogz or Godz.